Learn about the earnest money deposit.

 What form of payment does my earnest money need to be?

 You can pay your Earnest Money in the form of a cashier's check, wire transfer, or personal check.
-Cash is not advised, as you would want a form of 'receipt' to track the earnest money deposit.
-In fact, lenders won't even accept your earnest money deposit if you have given it in cash form.
+Cash is not advised, as you would want a type of 'receipt' to track the earnest money deposit.
+In fact, many lenders won't even accept your earnest money deposit if you have given it in cash form.
 They want to see where the money is coming from.
 Don't use a credit card.
 Doing that could affect your debt to income ratio (Actually, how about you just freeze all your credit cards in ice until you have become an official homeowner).

 You may want to ask your lender how they would prefer you to pay your Earnest Money.
 Some loan types want to see exactly where the money is coming.
 If you show a deposit into your checking right before you write the check, you may have to write a letter explaining where the money came from.